GoonerM466/iptvboss-support-agent/docs/troubleshooting/01_database_corruption_startup_failure.md

 **4. If still fails: Manual restore**
 - Open IPTVBoss (may show empty)
-- Menu ’ Restore ’ Local
+- Menu â€™ Restore â€™ Local
 - Select most recent backup that predates the problem
 - Look in `IPTVBoss/backup` folder for dated backups